segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 Agentic AI is the hot new thing sweeping through tech circles.
 Think of it as AI that doesn't just respond to your prompts but actively takes actions on your behalf.
 These systems can browse the web, use tools, make decisions, and accomplish complex tasks with minimal human oversight.
 The fundamental difference is in the action-taking capability: traditional AI models provide information or generate content when prompted, while Agentic AI actively executes tasks on behalf of users.
 It's the difference between "Hey AI, how do I book a flight?" and "Hey AI, book me the cheapest flight to Lagos next Tuesday."

-While everyone's buzzing about it because it represents the next evolution in AI utility—from advisor to doer—let's not gloss over its serious implications.
+While everyone's buzzing about it because it represents the next evolution in AI utility, from advisor to doer, let's not gloss over its serious implications.
 Agent systems could potentially make critical decisions with real-world consequences with little to no human supervision.
 We need qualified experts and proper safeguards in place before we start deploying these agents all around.
 It's one thing when an AI chatbot makes a factual error in a response; it's quite another when an AI agent with tool access withdraws money from your account, changes your business strategy, or modifies critical infrastructure settings.

 That being said, here's some resources for learning more about Agentic AI.